Alaska Marijuana Possession Laws

 • Possess no more than 24 marijuana plants on a single premise that marijuana is grown, with not more than 12 being mature marijuana plants, regardless of the number of adults 21 years and older on the premise.

-Similarly, Alaska Medical Marijuana permits all residents with qualifying medical conditions and valid medical marijuana registry cards and their caregivers to possess:
+Similarly, the Alaska Medical Marijuana Program permits all residents with qualifying medical conditions and valid medical marijuana registry cards and their caregivers to possess:

 • Possess up to one ounce or 28.35g of marijuana outside their private residence